chillmf/ADX-FT8-Pocket/README.md

 The power output is 500 mWatt and the receive Minimum Descernible Signal (MDS) is better than -120 dBm

-The board is based on the ADX Transceivers which Barb has design.
+The board is based on the ADX Transceivers which Barb designed.
 This series of transceivers uses plug in Band Pass filters.
 This project provides signal generation and reception for the 80, 40, 30, 20, 17, and 15 meter bands.

 ![Audio_connection](https://user-images.githubusercontent.com/1590750/224487901-39515eff-701a-45fb-80e3-6247b364507c.jpg)